seung-lab/SEAMLeSS/training/README.md

 **If you only read one section, read this one.**

 Training is essentially a few nested loops.
-Our outer-most loop iterates is the epoch counter, which is simply the number of passes we have made over our training data.
+Our outer-most loop iterates over the epoch counter, which is simply the number of passes we have made over our training data.
 Within each epoch we loop over the samples in our dataset.
 Each sample is a PyTorch Tensor of shape (1,H,D,D), where H is the z dimension size.
 For each sample, we iterate over this z dimension, training on each adjacent pair of slices.

 After loading each training sample (stack of shape (1,H,D,D)) but before we run the network, we do some pre-processing.
 This pre-processing includes running the defect detection network to generate defect masks, running the normalizer to give standardized contrasting, and performing some 'jittering' on the stack to make the network's task a bit more difficult using the augmentation packages's `aug_stacks` method.
 The amount of jitter is chosen to be 2^(height-1), using the assumption that each layer of the network corrects roughly one pixel displacements.
 This jitter is non-invertible; that is, once we apply it, we throw away the original stack, and proceed as if the jittered stack were the raw data.
 Once this pre-processing is complete, we perform training on each pair of adjacent slices.
 Each pair (`src`, `target`) receives its own, independent augmentation and is fed to the network.
 Importantly, **the original slices are retained** for loss computation (the nomenclature in the code is `src` and `target` for the original slices and `input_src` and `input_target` for the augmented versions of the slices that are the actual inputs to the network).